Dual-Exhaust/qsbot/README.md

 ## Features

-* Built in functions for easy 'react for role' setup.
+* Built in functions for easy 'react for role' setup
-* Set welcome message and discord presence.
+* Set welcome message and discord presence
-* Set single or multiple prefixes for commands.
+* Set single or multiple prefixes for commands
-* Built in command error catch.
-(Probably will end up phasing this out or replacing it with something more practical)
+* Built in command error catch (Probably will end up phasing this out or replacing it with something more practical)
 * Generate starting code from the command line

 ## Roadmap